-Please note: Celebrity appearances are subject to change or cancel without notice.
+Please note: Celebrity/Guest appearances are subject to change or cancel without notice.

 Charlie has had a very busy 26 years as a noted western film historian and “Arizona’s Official Western Film Historian.”
 As one of the most sought after celebrity Q & A moderators, he led panels at the popular “Festival of the West” in Scottsdale, from 1992 until its closing in 2013.